muygalan/100-days-of-code/log.md

 **Thoughts:** I really hate being unable to install something.
 I feel as if I have a strong inherent will to figure things out, but in this case, I'm hitting oh my zsh with a hard PASS.
 The reason being: I'm happy with conemu without all those extra thrills...

+### Day 19: March 14th, 2018

+**Today's Progress**: Added a shortcut to Sublime Text 3 that can close projects.
+Installed "Hotel" for command prompt.
+Added Jekyll-RSS to blog, added Jekyll-RSS to mkdocs, added Google Analytics to mkdocs, added Front-End Development to mkdocs . . .

+**Thoughts:** Woke up 5am and started to get busy.
+I honestly haven't been studying code as dilligently as I should.
+The reason being is I'm more concerned with command line, note-taking, and other configurations to make my life easier down the road.
+When the time comes to dive into hardcore studying, I will be better equip to jot down and access information. 👍

 ---

 ### Day 0: February 30, 2016 (Example 1)